syncfusion/blazor-docs/src/schedule/scheduler/appointments.md

 It is possible to drag and drop the unplanned items from any of the external source into the scheduler, by manually saving those dropped item as a new appointment data through `AddEvent` method of Scheduler.

 In this example, we have used the tree view control as an external source and the child nodes from the tree view component are dragged and dropped onto the Scheduler.
-Therefore, it is necessary to make use of the `OnNodeDragged` event of the TreeView component, where we can form an event object and save it using the `AddEvent` method.
+Therefore, it is necessary to make use of the `OnNodeDragStop` event of the TreeView component, where we can form an event object and save it using the `AddEvent` method.

 ```csharp
 @using Syncfusion.Blazor.Schedule